-If you have more questions, feel free to reach out to us.
-You can also contact the King Open family liaison Neusa DaCosta at 617-349-6540, ext.
-101 or email@example.com.
+If you have questions, feel free to reach out to any member of the FOKO board.
+You may also contact our King Open Family Liaison, Neusa DaCosta, at 1-857-270-3347 or email@example.com.

 When do we find out about classroom assignments?

 Classroom assignments for the 2020-2021 school year should be sent out via mail and email by late July.
-If you are trying to find out your child’s assignment, please contact Sarah Christopher.
+If you are trying to find out your child’s assignment after this time, please contact Sarah Christopher.

 When does school start for kindergarteners?

-The first day of school for Junior Kindergarten and Senior Kindergarten students will be on Thursday, September 5th 2019.
+The first day of school for Junior Kindergarten (JK) and Kindergarten students will be on Thursday, September 10th 2020.
 This is 2 days after everyone else starts school on Tuesday, September 8th.
 JK and Kindergarten orientation usually place during these two days before school starts.
 Your child’s teacher should be in touch shortly before school starts with the orientation schedule.

 Will my child have the opportunity to meet any of his/her classmates before school starts?

-Yes, every year parents organize playdates in a playground near King Open on a couple of different dates over the summer for kindergarten families to meet each other.
-The summer 2019 playdates have already taken place, so check back in the spring for summer 2020 dates.
+Every year, parents organize playdates in a playground near King Open on a couple of different dates over the summer for JK and Kindergarten families to meet.
+Please check back for more information as we determine what is safe this Summer.